whosonfirst/go-reader/README.md

 _This package supersedes the [go-whosonfirst-readwrite](https://github.com/whosonfirst/go-whosonfirst-readwrite) package._

+## Important

+There is a known bug where creating two different `Reader` instances with the same scheme but different details does not work as expected.

 ## Example

 Readers are instantiated with the `reader.NewReader` method which takes as its arguments a `context.Context` instance and a URI string.
 The URI's scheme represents the type of reader it implements and the remaining (URI) properties are used by that reader type to instantiate itself.